10 Shows Where the Final Episode Was Written Before Cancellation

 - Startup — "Trading Up" (Season 3, Episode 10) — The finale ends with Nick standing over Stroud's body, the trio having crossed a line from which there is no return.
 The silence that follows was meant to be the setup for Season 4.
 Instead, it became the permanent final image of the series.

 - Teenage Bounty Hunters — "Something Sour Patch" (Season 1, Episode 10) — The cousin reveal was a season-ending bombshell designed to launch a completely different Season 2.
+According to TVLine, the show was cancelled less than two months after its premiere — while the critical response was still coming in and new viewers were still discovering it.
 Netflix cancelled the show before the writers could explore what that reveal meant.

 - Santa Clarita Diet — "The Queen of England" (Season 3, Episode 10) — Joel's eyes snap open — he is undead.
 The role reversal was set up.
 The writers were planning Season 4.
 Netflix cancelled the show, and that final shot became a question that will never be answered.